 - Structured maths lessons where children work through the stages of fluency, problem solving, reasoning and moving to greater depth challenges.

 Children understand the basic skills before they apply their knowledge in to problem solving and reasoning.
-More children are becoming successful at the mastery as they have secured the basics.
+More children are becoming successful at the mastery level as they have secured the basics.

 - Simplified planning to give staff more time to develop resources for the lesson